-This post isn’t about travel hacking using your credit card points or how to have a miserable (but cheap!) vacation.
+This post is not about travel hacking using your credit card points or how to have a miserable (but cheap!) vacation.
 You can find posts about those things elsewhere.
-This post is about realistic ways to save money on a Hawaii vacation – while still enjoying yourself!
+This post is full of practical tips and realistic ways to save money on a Hawaii vacation – while still enjoying yourself!

 Important note: The Ironman is held in Kona on the Big Island every October.
 Unless you plan on competing in the Ironman, you’ll be better off to book your vacation on another island during the week of the race.

-3. Be flexible on your dates (and possibly locations)
+2. Be flexible on your Hawaii vacation dates (and possibly locations)

 Are you flexible on your travel dates?
 This can be a huge money saver.
 Sometimes just changing a day or two can make all the difference.
 It is generally best to fly on weekdays if at all possible.

 Sometimes you can save quite a bit simply by visiting a different island.
 Often flights (or accommodations) are cheaper on one island or even part of an island.
-There is where it pays to have a travel agent because we know where the best places are to stay and when!
-Don’t worry, there are plenty of amazing things to do on every island!
+It’s worth checking your dates on different islands to see what you can find.

-Vacation rental condos often have “extras” like toiletries, beach gear, common kitchen items and more.
-Many vacation rentals also have a washer and dryer which can save money since you don’t have to pack as much.
+Vacation rental condos often have “extras” such as toiletries, beach gear, common kitchen items, and more.
+Many vacation rentals also have a washer and dryer, saving money since you don’t have to pack as much.
 Less luggage = fewer bag fees!

 Of course, vacation rentals aren’t just a budget option.
 You can also find rentals that cost just as much or even more than a 5-star resort.
 There are vacation rentals for every budget, but it’s possible to stay in a nice oceanfront vacation rental for less than a comparable resort.